-Abortion is the deliberate ending of pregnancy and has been legal since 1967.
-It is legally available up to 24 weeks of pregnancy or up to the due date if a disability is diagnosed.
+Abortion is the ending of pregnancy and it is available up to 24 weeks.

 There are two main methods of abortion: the medical and the surgical method.

-Early Medical AbortionsAn early medical abortion (EMA) is one that can be carried out before 9 weeks gestation.
+Early Medical AbortionsAn early medical abortion (EMA) is one that can be carried out before 9 weeks of pregnancy.

 How is an early medical abortion done?This is a two-stage procedure, which involves separate visits to the unit.

-- On your first visit to the hospital or clinic you will be given a tablet called Mifepristone.
-This works by blocking the hormone that maintains the pregnancy.
-This drug can make some women feel sick.
+- For the first part of your treatment you will be given a tablet called Mifepristone.
+This drug can make some people feel sick.

-- On the second visit to the clinic you will be given more medicine a prostaglandin and cause the womb to contract and expel the pregnancy.
+- For the second part of your treatment you will be given more medicine a Prostaglandin.
+This will cause the womb to contract and expel the pregnancy.
 You will be given painkillers for stomach cramp and some anti-sickness medication to take if necessary.
-At this stage you will be observed for an hour and then may be allowed home.
-The pregnancy will be expelled over a period of 1 to 6 hours.
-In some regions the woman is required to stay at the hospital or clinic until the procedure is complete.
+At this stage you will be observed for a period of time and then may be allowed home.
+The pregnancy will be passed over a period of 1 to 6 hours.
+In some clinics or hospitals you are required to stay until the procedure is complete.

 - You will need a follow-up visit if you go home to complete the abortion.
 This is to ensure that the medication has worked.